-The early childhood education program is designed for individuals who wish to teach young children (ages 0 to grade 3), leads to a master of arts degree, and prepares candidates to pursue an Illinois Type 04 teaching certificate.
+The early childhood education program is designed for individuals who wish to teach young children (age 0 to grade 2), leads to a master of arts degree, and prepares candidates to pursue an Illinois professional educator license endorsed for early childhood education, with optional early childhood education approval.

 The program requires successful completion of general education courses, professional education courses and core courses, as outlined below: